roseche/roseche.github.io/_pages/about.md

 ### Human-computer interaction

 Human-computer interaction (HCI) is the study of how human users interact with computer technology - and vice versa.
-Crucial to this study are the related fields of behaviourial science and design.
+Crucial to this study are the related fields of behavioural science and design.

 'Computer technology' describes an ever-expanding class of objects including, but not limited to: laptops, phones, tablets, and smart speakers.